> Habitat & Distribution

 > Ecology & Life History

-Fontigens species 1 is stygophilic, possibly stygobiontic.
+Fontigens hershleri is stygophilic, possibly stygobiontic.
 The single known population is associated with juveniles of the above-ground-dwelling Pleurocera simplex, suggesting that the Lane Cave stream in which they were discovered communicates with the outside.
 Their pigmented bodies suggest that they might inhabit above-ground waters as well.

-We are not aware of any good study on the life history of any population in the genus Fontigens, stygobiontic or otherwise.
+We are not aware of any good study on the life history of any population in the genus Fontigens in the field, stygobiontic or otherwise.
 But populations (of all species) typically seem to maintain constant densities year round, as though reproduction might be continuous.
-This would certainly seem a reasonable assumption for Fontigens species 1, living nearly divorced from seasonal cues.
+This would certainly seem a reasonable assumption for Fontigens hershleri, living nearly divorced from seasonal cues.
 The waters of limestone caves are (of course) rich in minerals, but poor in organics.
 Presumably the entire ecosystem is based on fine organic matter raining down from the lighted world above.

 > Taxonomy & Systematics

-This species will be among three newly described by Dillon and colleagues in an appendix to Volume V of the FWGNA series forthcoming.
+This species was among three newly described by Dillon and colleagues in an appendix to Volume 5 of the FWGNA series (Dillon et al. 2023).
 It is a member of the "nickliniana group" of Hershler et al. (1990), bearing a tripartite penis with two tubular lobes.
 It may be distinguished from all other species of Fontigens by its unique ovate-conic shell morphology and a minimum CO1 sequence divergence of 13.1% from all previously-sequenced species.

 Taylor (1966) suggested that Fontigens comprised a distinct hydrobiid subfamily, the Fontigentinae, which Hershler et al. (1990) synonymized under the Emmericiinae of Brusina (1870).
 Wilke et al. (2013) did not confirm a close association between Fontigens (represented by a single sample) and the European genus Emmericia, however, tentatively returning the Fontigentinae to subfamilial status.
 Despite this evidence, self-appointed experts insisted on placing Fontigens in the Emmericiidae for several years (Bouchet et al. 2017), until Gladstone & Whelan (2022) split the genus to its own separate family, the Fontigentidae.